-Just as the OT was only ever written to those under the old covenant.
+Just as the OT was only ever written to the children of God under the old covenant.
 Likewise the NT was written only to those Father draws to His Son under the new covenant:

 2 Peter 1:1 Simon Peter, a servant and an apostle of Jesus Christ, to them that have obtained like precious faith with us through the righteousness of God and our Saviour Jesus Christ: